 The usual treatment course is FOUR – FIVE MONTHS.
 Because pregnancy is the TOP risk associated with taking Accutane female patients must wait 30 days to start the medication once they are enrolled in the system.
 In Portland, the first office visit confirmation of a negative pregnancy screen is performed.
 Isotretinoin and IPLEDGE consent is obtained at this point.
 The patient goes on line and enrolls in the IPLEDGE program.
 The patient will follow up in 30 days to begin the treatment.
 Each patient is seen monthly for a total of 6 visits.
 Male patients can start the medication at the first visit.

 Effects of Isotretinoin

 - The SIDE EFFECTS OF ISOTRETINOIN are primarily due to the reduction in oil gland secretion.
-This leads to dryness of the skin and especially dryness of the lips.
+This leads to dry skin and especially dryness of the lips.
 The main problem all patients have is dryness of the lips, which can be controlled by the application of a lubricant to the lips such as Vaseline or Aquaphor.
 Some patients will get dryness of the lining of the nose and occasionally one can get nosebleeds.
 Nosebleeds should not alarm the patient as long as they can be controlled easily by applying a little Vaseline on the skin in the nose.
 The eyes may also dry out a bit and we recommend applying an eye drops to prevent excessive dryness in the eyes.
 Contact lens wearers may require an eye solution but is rarely a problem.
 The dryness of the skin is usually not a problem for most patients, as most patients with acne have oily skin anyway.
 However, some patients will experience dryness and peeling of the skin on the face.
 You can try regular moisturizers to combat this dryness.
 This dryness will disappear once the Isotretinoin is stopped.

 - Occasionally the patient may get mild peeling of the top of the hands or forearms or scaling of the arms and lubricant lotions or cortisone creams will help improve this problem